 The fort is set around two courtyards, one lived in by the family, the other split into spacious suites for guests.
 My suite still had the original intricately carved wooden ceilings and polished stone walls.

 Keen to show me the local area, Jairaj drove me and a few other guests across to the nearby salt plains.
-Flamingoes and pelicans dotted the otherwise barren landscape, which stretched out for miles.
+Flamingos and pelicans dotted the otherwise barren landscape, which stretched out for miles.
 When we stopped, Jairaj produced tea and cake from the back of the 4x4 and we ate watching the sun set across the plains.

 The family is heavily involved in the local community, funding a health initiative and buying local produce.
 In the morning, guests can join a village walk, visiting a local school and hospital.
 The local residents are often keen to welcome guests into their homes for a cup of chai.

 Accessed down a narrow, bumpy track in a secluded part of rural Kerala, Dewalokam is owned by Jose and Sinta and their two teenage children.
 My hosts ran out to greet me as I arrived, placing a garland of marigolds around my neck and blessing my forehead with a dab of sandalwood oil.

 Jose gave me a tour of the family’s organic farm, which includes a dairy, spice garden and a small trout fishery in the nearby lake.
 He selected different herbs and spices fresh for me to try — I picked my first nutmeg, which grow in yellow-husked fruit.

 In the evening, guests are invited to come together on the terrace for drinks before eating around one big table.
 Most of the food served is grown on the farm, and I was welcomed into the kitchen to watch the chef cook his signature butter chicken.
 By popular demand, Dewalokam now has its own cookbook.